๐Ÿ”’

 T Level Management & Administration

-Task 1.1 — Investigate the brief
+Task 1.1 โ€” Investigate the brief

 Your complete field guide.
 Everything you need is here.
-Internet is allowed — use this page during the assessment.
+Internet is allowed โ€” use this page during the assessment.

-20 marks 8 hours Internet allowed 3 mark grids
+20 marks8 hours Internet allowed3 mark grids

 Your job in Task 1.1

 You are not a student in this assessment.
 You are a project coordinator working for a real business.
-You have been given a problem to solve, and Task 1.1 is where you investigate that problem, research possible solutions, and recommend the best one — with evidence.
+Task 1.1 is where you investigate the problem, research possible solutions, and recommend the best one โ€” with evidence.

 1